share TWEET PIN IT share share 0

 I don’t mean merely that you’re a gifted case manager.
 That’s important, sure, and you can build a career out of it.
 But true confidence requires asking yourself why you are a gifted case manager.
 What is it you do that other case managers don’t?
 More importantly, in what way do you envision your workflow that less capable case managers do not see?

-What you’re looking for is not just the thing you excel at, but to understand why you excel.
+What you’re looking for is not just the thing you excel at, but to understand *why* you excel and how to overcome negative self talk.

 As you accept more often that you are confident at managing a job, you can start looking underneath that confidence at the faculties that support your talent.
 They may be, but are certainly not limited to: